This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Day 4–5: Wimberley and the Final Leg

-Wimberley sits at the confluence of Cypress Creek and the Blanco River, and it's become one of the Hill Country's most popular destinations — for good reason.
+Wimberley sits at the confluence of Cypress Creek and the Blanco River, and it's become one of the Hill Country's most-visited stops — the draw is real, and it earns the reputation.
 Jacob's Well Natural Area offers swimming in a deep artesian spring that stays a constant 68°F year-round.
 The Blue Hole Regional Park is another stunning swimming spot surrounded by ancient bald cypress trees.

-Camp in the area at Blanco State Park (on the Blanco River, 30 minutes from Wimberley) — sites with water and electric for $20-25/night.
+Camp in the area at Blanco State Park (on the Blanco River, 30 minutes from Wimberley) — sites with water and electric run approximately $20-25/night (spring 2026 rates).
+It's a smaller park, so book early.
 Wimberley's market square on Saturdays is excellent for local food, art, and getting completely lost among the antique dealers and galleries.
 Market Days happens the first Saturday of each month and draws hundreds of vendors.

 Day 5 is a leisurely return to Austin on RR-12 through Dripping Springs — more wildflowers, more livestock on limestone hillsides, and the obligatory pit stop at Salt Lick BBQ before civilization swallows you back up.